Home Page Overview Site Map Index Appendix Illustration About Contact Update FAQ

 Figure 08-01m Star Finder [view large image]

 Sky charts computer software is perhaps the most versatile.
 It allows the user to specify any location and date/time as shown in Figure 08-01n, which displays a chart tailored to a "Sample" with latitude 42o and longitude 270o at 22:00 h on January 20, 2004.
 The detail of objects can be adjusted by the user.
 It can display the ecliptic as well as the Galactic equator.
 The coordinate grids can be numbered.
 Outline of the Milky Way can be plotted on the chart.
-The name of each object (if not already shown) can be obtained by
+The name of each object (if not already shown) can be obtained by clicking the pointer (such as NGC2539 in

 Figure 08-01n Sky Chart, Computer Generated